Health and Safety on Study Abroad Program in Cuba

 AUSM will continue to monitor the situation in Cuba and will communicate all changes to prospective students.

-Health and Safety
+General Health and Safety

 The health and safety of Study Abroad participants is the highest priority for AUSM.
 Staff works closely with local partners to assess current health concerns and safety issues, and we adapt quickly to changing political conditions and unfolding events.

 In general, Cuba is considered one of the safest countries in the world.
 Violent crimes are rare.
 The most common crimes confronted by students involve pickpocketing.
-Cuba also has one of the most developed and accessible healthcare systems on the planet.
-There is one doctor for every 400 Cubans, and through obligatory insurance coverage, study abroad students enjoy access to world-class medical attention.
+Cuba has one of the most developed and accessible healthcare systems on the planet.
+There is one doctor for every 400 Cubans, and through obligatory insurance coverage study abroad students enjoy access to world-class medical attention.
 Nevertheless, we live by the adage “hope for the best and plan for the worst.”
 We take the safety of our students very seriously, and our record over the past 13 years is evidence – no deaths and no serious injuries.

-Our health and safety protocol begins with home-stay families.
+Our health and safety protocol begins with homestay families.
 Our families are members of a cooperative dedicated exclusively to hosting AUSM students.
 They receive training in health and safety practices specific to visiting US students.

 Sexual assault is very rare in Cuba.
 In the unlikely case of sexual assault, staff provides immediate counseling.
 Unless the victim exhibits serious physical injuries or an uncontrollable psychological reaction, the care protocol options are discussed with the victim regarding her/his preferences for police intervention and the extent of medical attention.
 Post-event counseling and housing are guided by the victim’s desires.
 By US law, sexual assaults are immediately reported to the student’s home institution.